 Article 3: Objectives

-b.
-To promote research and improve standards in librarianship, bibliographical, documentation, information, records and archival work, and act as an advisory board in all such matters,
+a) To promote research and improve standards in librarianship and information services and act as an advisory board in all such matters.

 Article 4: Authority and Business of the Association

 The powers of the Association are as follows:

 a) To establish NEC at AGM and dissolve the National Executive Council (NEC) at the AGM , create and dissolve Branches and Interest Groups and determine the composition of NEC from time to time;

 b) To take such steps as may be necessary and possible to safeguard and improve conditions of service of its members;

 c) To take such steps as may be necessary and possible to promote the professional development of its members and to make representations on their behalf whenever The Association deems it necessary or expedient to do so;